harp-tech/protocol/Device.md

 Address: `009`

 Contains the microseconds count within each second.
 Each LSB corresponds to 32 microseconds.
 The maximum value is 31249.
+The default value is `0` (ZERO) if not implemented.

+While optional, this register is highly recommended to be implemented in order to provide sub-second timestamping precision.

 ```mermaid
 ---